kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 val bytes: ByteArray = client.call("http://127.0.0.1:8080/").response.readBytes()
 ```

-It is possible to customize the request a lot and
-to stream the request and response payloads, but you can also just call a convenience
-extension method like `HttpClient.get` to do a `GET` request to receive
-the specified type directly (for example `String`).
+It is possible to customize the request and to stream the request and response payloads, but you can also just call a convenience extension method like `HttpClient.get` to do a `GET` request to receive the specified type directly (for example `String`).
 {: .note}

 After you finish working with the client, it should be closed in order to properly stop the underlying engine.